Candlemas: Hungary

-In Hungary, a rich array of traditions surround this holiday.
+In Hungary, a rich array of traditions surround the holiday.
 The feast is called Gyertyaszentelő Boldogasszony day.
-Nowadays the kids often dress up as bears, light candles and eat honey, but the bears' foretelling is still a well-known event.
+Nowadays, children often dress up as bears, light candles and eat honey, but the bears' foretelling is still a well-known event.

 Folklore has it that on this day, bears come out of their dens and if they see their shadows (because it's sunny), they get scared of it and go back to sleep, which is thought to mean that it will be cold again.
-If, on the other hand, there is no shadow, they stay outside, knowing that this is the last attempt of winter and that the cold weather will soon ease.
+On the other hand, if there is no shadow, they stay outside, knowing that this is the last attempt of winter and that the cold weather will soon ease.
 This is similar to the American Groundhog Day traditions.

 In the Szeged area, it was believed that if the candle did not go out at the time of consecration, there would be a good honey harvest.

 Candles have been placed on doorknobs as good luck charms.
 Also in Göcsej, a piece of a burning candle was placed on the navel of a patient with a bloated stomach and covered with a glass cup, because according to folklore, its extinguishing flame sucked out the disease.

 The women of the village of Hercegszántó used to roll red, white and black yarn together with the candle.
 After the consecration of the candle, necklaces were made from the yarn and worn by the children until the first spring day.
-In the once Hungarian commune Vinga such necklaces were worn until Holy Saturday) when they were burnt.
+In the once Hungarian commune of Vinga, such necklaces were worn until Holy Saturday when they were burnt.